rt-comps/rt-comps.github.io/dev/simon/rt-appeltaart/item-line/README.md

 A component that displays the data for one type of a product variety and allows a quantity to be chosen

+Enclosed elements provide the content for the RHS of the element

 Attributes:
 - Required:
     - prijs